 Specifies that the computed force constants in Cartesian coordinates (as opposed to internal) from a frequency calculation are to be read from the checkpoint file.
 Normally it is preferable to pick up the force constants already converted to internal coordinates as described above (CalcFC).
 However, a frequency calculation occasionally reveals that a molecule needs to distort to lower symmetry.
 In this case, the computed force constants in terms of the old internal coordinates cannot be used, and instead Opt=RCFC is used to read the Cartesian force constants and transform them.
 Note that Cartesian force constants are only available on the checkpoint file after a frequency calculation.
 You cannot use this option after an optimization dies because of a wrong number of negative eigenvalues in the approximate second derivative matrix.
 In the latter case, you may want to start from the most recent geometry and compute some derivatives numerically (see below).
 ReadCartesianFC is a synonym for RCFC.

-Specifies that the force constants are to be computed at every point using the current method (available for the HF, MP2, CASSCF, DFT, and semi-empirical methods only).
+Specifies that the force constants are to be computed at every point using the current method (available for the HF, MP2, CASSCF, DFT, CIS, and semi-empirical methods only).
 Note that vibrational frequency analysis is automatically done at the converged structure and the results of the calculation are archived as a frequency job.

 Calculate VCD intensities at each point of a Hartree-Fock or DFT Opt=CalcAll optimization.

 Specifies that Raman intensities are not to be calculated at each point of a Hartree-Fock Opt=CalcAll job (since it includes a frequency analysis using the results of the final point of the optimization).
 The Raman intensities add 10-20% to the cost of each intermediate second derivative point.